StiltFox/Dial-UP/README.md

 ### Installing without sudo privileges

-up and to this point we've been assuming you have sudo privileges and are able to install libraries 'system-wide'.
-If for some reason you dont have access to `/usr/local` we can instead install to the home directory.
+Up and to this point we've been assuming you have sudo privileges and are able to install libraries 'system-wide'.
+If for some reason you don't have access to `/usr/local` we can instead install to the home directory.

-In linux you should have a folder called `.local`.
+In Linux you should have a folder called `.local`.
 You can install the files here using the following command in place of the normal installation command: `cmake --install . --prefix ${HOME}/.local`.

 On Mac, you would have a `Libraries` folder.
 Similar to Linux, you can use the following command instead of the normal installation command: `cmake --install . --prefix ${HOME}/Libraries`.

-Doing this will cause problems when CMake needs to find one of these packages. `find_package(DialUp REQUIRED)` will fail without help.
+Doing this will cause problems when cmake needs to find one of these packages. `find_package(DialUp REQUIRED)` will fail without help.
 To fix this we need to tell cmake where to find the cmake configuration files.
 To do this we will add the following line to our `~/.bashrc` file, or however you persist environment variables:
 `export DialUp_DIR=${HOME}/.local/Stilt_Fox/DialUp`.